kuflash/react-router-sitemap/readme.md

 );
 ```

-It's minimal example.
-After running the script next file will be created `sitemap.xml` which included all paths, described configuration `react-router`.
+It's a minimal example.
+After running the script, a `sitemap.xml` file will be created, which includes all paths, described in the configuration of `react-router`.

-More detailed example you can see in the `example` directory.
-And explore detailed [API](api.md).
+A more detailed example can be found in the `example` directory.
+You can also explore the details of the [API](api.md).

 ## [API](api.md)
-Explore public API for usage of module.
+Explore the public API for using the module.

 ## License